 Dre's second solo album, 2001 featured Nate Dogg, Eminem and Xzibit.
 Following 2001, Dre concentrated on his production skills and worked with Mary J. Blige on 'Family Affair' as well as 'Let Me Blow Ya Mind', by Gwen Stefani and Eve.
 He also produced 50 Cent's major label debut, Get Rich or Die Tryin' and the Game's 'How We Do'.
 In addition to this, he worked on tracks for Jay-Z's Kingdom Come and Timbaland's album featuring Missy Elliott and Justin Timberlake, Timbaland Presents Shock Value.

 Work on Dr. Dre's final album, Detox, began in 2004 and has finally been granted a release date for 2008, from Interscope Records.
 Known collaborators on the album are Hi-Tek, Jay-Z, J.R.
 Rotem, warren G and RZA.

-In 1991, Dr. Dre fathered another son, Marcel, to the singer Michel'le.
+Personal Life: In 1991, Dr. Dre fathered another son, Marcel, to the singer Michel'le.